Chart Color Schemes

 Miles - Wandoan is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Miles-Wandoan, as evaluated at the latest Census, consisted of 87.8% houses and 12.2% other dwellings.
+Dwelling structure in Miles-Wandoan, as evaluated at the latest Census, comprised 87.8% houses and 12.2% other dwellings.
 In comparison, Non-Metro Qld had 90.3% houses and 9.7% other dwellings.
-Home ownership in Miles-Wandoan was 39.0%, with the remainder mortgaged (21.1%) or rented (39.9%).
-The median monthly mortgage repayment was $1,018, lower than Non-Metro Qld's average of $1,300 and significantly below the national average of $1,863.
-The median weekly rent figure in Miles-Wandoan was $200, substantially lower than Non-Metro Qld's $230 and the national figure of $375.
+Home ownership in Miles-Wandoan was 39.0%, with the remainder either mortgaged (21.1%) or rented (39.9%).
+The median monthly mortgage repayment was $1,018, below Non-Metro Qld's average of $1,300.
+The median weekly rent figure was $200, compared to Non-Metro Qld's $230.
+Nationally, Miles-Wandoan's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing